 Riding the Lake Shore Road

 The weather forecast for the day was not ideal – that’s a charitable assessment – and it was supposed to start raining by lunchtime.
-One of the best ways to explore Mackinac is to ride bikes around the road that goes around the circumference of the island.
-It’s about an 8-mile loop.
-We decided to hit that first in the hopes that we could make it back to town before the rain started.
+One of the best ways to explore Mackinac Island is to ride bikes around Lake Shore Road, which goes around the circumference of the island.
+It’s about an 8-mile loop and can be completed in a couple of hours or stretched out to last most of the day.
+We decided to hit Lake Shore Road first in the hopes that we could make it back to town before the rain started.
 We hit some light drizzles for a few minutes at the beginning, but otherwise lucked into perfect weather.
-Weekends in August are normally packed on the island, but I think the weather forecast kept a lot of people who had flexible plans away and we hardly crossed paths with anyone.
+Weekends in August are normally packed on Mackinac Island, but I think the weather forecast kept a lot of people who had flexible plans away and we hardly crossed paths with anyone.
 In some areas, it felt like we had the island to ourselves.
+It was one of my favorite Mackinac Island experiences ever.

-We took the loop counter-clockwise so we could make sure we got to visit Arch Rock, one of the island’s most famous features.
+We took the loop counter-clockwise so we could make sure we got to visit Arch Rock, one of the Mackinac Island’s most famous features, before it rains.
 We parked our bikes at the bottom of the cliff and started the long climb up the wooden stairs to the top.
-If you’re not up to the climb, you can bike to the interior of the island or take a horse-drawn carriage to the overlook at the top.
+If you’re not up to the climb, you can bike tthrough the interior of the island or take a horse-drawn carriage to the overlook at the top.
 Pro tip: stopping to “take pictures” on some of the scenic landings is a great way to catch your breath.

-We finally made it to the top and got to enjoy the view.
+We finally made it to the top and got to enjoy the view through Arch Rock.
 On a sunny day, the clear blue water is stunning.
 Even under cloud cover, it’s still pretty.
 Apparently tourists used to be able to walk on top of the arch, but in the interest of safety and preserving the rock formation, that’s been banned for a long time.

 We were not very good at it.
 We had a chance at greatness because we found a perfect, flat stone to level it off after piling a few rocks up, but I sort of cracked it in half when I put the next rock on top of it.
 Oops.

-We continued on our loop and stopped for snacks at the Cannonball Inn at British Landing.
+We continued on our loop and stopped for snacks at the Cannonball Inn at British Landing, the creatively named spot where British forces landed during the War of 1812.
 I took a picture sitting on the cannon to continue a long series of such pictures dating back to my childhood.
 I’m happy to say that I looked significantly less awkward as an adult than I did in some of the earlier pictures.

 We made another stop at a deserted dock that’s evidently mainly used to load and unload the horses who work during the summer.
-I loved the peaceful feeling of sitting on the dock with just my boyfriend in contrast to the crowds I’ve always been used to there.
+I loved the peaceful feeling of sitting on the dock with just my boyfriend in contrast to the crowds I’ve always been used to on Mackinac Island.

 We made it back to town just in time to miss the first wave of rain and rode it out during a delicious lunch on the Pink Pony restaurant’s patio overlooking the marina.
 The waitress was kind enough to let me order off of the kids’ menu because I spotted a grilled peanut butter and jelly sandwich that seemed like the perfect thing to keep me from remembering that I was now a year older.
 It was delicious.

-After lunch, we headed up to the fort.
+After lunch, we headed up to Fort Mackinac.
 This part of the island has been fortified in some form or another since the 1700s.
-It never saw a ton of action, and was probably not a terrible place to be posted if you had to be in the army during the 1800s.
-You have to walk up a LONG, steep ramp to get to the fort and we “stopped to take some pictures” aka catch our breath halfway up.
+It never saw a ton of action, and as such was probably not a terrible place to be posted if you had to be in the army during the 1800s.
+You have to walk up a long, steep ramp to get to the fort and we “stopped to take some pictures” aka catch our breath halfway up.

-One of my favorite things is the periodic cannon demonstration.
+One of my favorite things at Fort Mackinac is the periodic cannon demonstration.
 They use tin foil instead of actual shells in order to avoid actually harming anyone or anything in the harbor, and it’s very cool to see the number of different steps that went into firing just one round.
-The guys running the demo asked if anyone was celebrating something worth commemorating with a cannon blast and my boyfriend yelled out that it was my birthday, so I got a one-gun cannon salute for my birthday.
+The guys running the demo asked if anyone was celebrating something worth commemorating with a cannon blast and my boyfriend yelled out that it was my birthday, so I got a one-gun cannon salute dedicated to me.
 Not the worst, I guess.

 You can also wander through many of the surrounding buildings to get a feel for what enlisted quarters, officers’ houses, the mess hall, and other areas were like back then.